facebook/flow/website/en/docs/usage.md

 > You can also use the form `/* @flow */` for the flag as well.

-> For files in your project without this flag, the Flow background process skips and ignores the code (unless you call `flow check --all`, which is beyond the scope of basic usage).
+> For files in your project without this flag, the Flow background process skips and ignores the code (unless you set the `all` option in `.flowconfig`, which is beyond the scope of basic usage).

 ### Write Flow Code <a class="toc" id="toc-write-flow-code" href="#toc-write-flow-code"></a>